PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * Focus - Each service should do one thing only and do it well.
 This means that an individual microservice should contain a small amount of code that is easy for an individual developer to reason about.

 * Decoupled - Services run in their own process space and are therefore decoupled from the rest of the system.
-This makes it easy to replace an individual microservice without disturbing the rest of the system
+This makes it easy to replace an individual microservice without greatly perturbing the rest of the system.

-* Continuous Delivery / Deployment - Services are individually deployable, this leads to a model whereby deployment can be ongoing as each individual change can be at the service level.
-This removes the need for 'Big Bang' deployments.
+* Continuous Delivery / Deployment - Services are individually deployable, this leads to a model whereby deployment can be an ongoing process. thus removing the need for 'Big Bang' deployments.

 * Individually scaleable - systems may be scaled at the service level leading to more efficient use of compute resources.

-* Language independent - microservice systems may be composed of services written in multiple languages, allowing developers t select the most appropriate tool for each specific service.
+* Language independent - microservice systems may be composed of services written in multiple languages, allowing developers to select the most appropriate tool for each specific job.

 Of course it is not always appropriate to use microservices, certainly the 'golden hammer' anti-pattern should be avoided at all costs, however in our experience it is a powerful approach when applied correctly.
 In this chapter we will learn how to construct a simple RESTful microservice and also how this might be consumed.
 We will also look at a powerful approach to microservice construction, that of pattern matching.
 We will use the Mu library to do this.
 We will also look at how to set up a clean local development environment using the Fuge toolkit and then look at how to build services that communicate over protocols other than simple HTTP.
 Finally we will build in a simple service discovery mechanism to allow us to consume our services without hard coding.

 Before diving into code, however, we should take a moment to review what we mean by a microservice and how this concept plays into a reference architectural frame.
 Figure 7.1 below depicts a typical microservice system.

 ![image](./images/logical.png)

 **Figure 7.1 Microservice reference architecture**